11 FAQs About ASP.NET Hosting

 2. When Would I Need an ASP.NET Hosting Provider?

-The main advantage of ASP.NET hosting is to provide Windows development teams with a secure runtime environment for an application pool in production.
+The main advantage of ASP.NET web hosting is to provide Windows development teams with a secure runtime environment for an application pool in production.

 Independent companies can use the ASP.NET hosting model to gain access to high-speed datacenter facilities or high-powered web server hardware that they could not independently build and maintain locally.